-Black-eyed Susan is a flowering plant that grows over 3 feet tall.
-They have green leaves up to six inches long.
-Black-eyed Susan grows in open woods, gardens, fields, and roadsides.
+(LATIN: RUDBECKIA HIRTA) Black-eyed Susan is a flowering plant that grows over 3 feet tall.
 They grow quickly in just about any kind of soil.
 These plants are most easily recognized by their flowers.
 They have yellow flowers with a brownish-purple center.
 Black-eyed Susan bloom from June to October.
 Part sun to full sun.
 Zone 3-11